-The Australian Health Research Alliance (AHRA) is a national grouping of the seven National Health and Medical Research Council (NHMRC) accredited Advanced Health Research Translation Centres (AHRTCs) and two Centres for Innovation in Regional Health (CIRHs) found across Australia.
+The Australian Health Research Alliance (AHRA) is a national grouping of the seven National Health and Medical Research Council (NHMRC) accredited Advanced Health Research Translation Centres (AHRTCs) and three Centres for Innovation in Regional Health (CIRHs) found across Australia.

 These Centres are recognised as national leaders in research-based health care and training and have been accredited by the NHMRC for excellence in health care, research, and translation of evidence into patient care.
 Through nationwide collaboration, the Centres have come together to address and overcome key barriers to translating research into implementable strategies and delivering outcomes to patients.

 AHRA National Projects

 AHRA runs five Steering Committees, made up of representatives from the seven AHRTCs and two CIRHs.
 These sub-committees have unique goals responding to separate priorities which AHRA and the Australian Department of Health have deemed “National Systems Level Initiatives”

 - Indigenous Health and Research Capacity Building